wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Simplicity](https://theamiableapi.com/2011/09/07/api-design-best-practice-keep-it-simple/) and [Safety](https://theamiableapi.com/2011/10/12/api-design-best-practice-make-it-safe/).
+[Simplicity] and [Safety].
 Generic types are safer and easier to use than types which require casts in client code.
 In addition to increased complexity, casts may throw ClassCastException at runtime, introducing an additional failure mode.
 When you design new API types, try to make sure that they can be used without such casts.
 When the main difference between API types is the type of data they operate on, it may be possible to replace them with a single, generic type.
 For safety, consider restricting the permissible value of the type parameter of the generic parameter.

 **Exceptions:**